-Case studies used in this course will help you develop your analytical and decision-making skills and also highlight the reality of environmental uncertainties influencing decision-making in the global context.
-In addition, we will also read and discuss additional articles on strategic issues relevant to operating in a global context.
-Thus, students will develop current, and theoretical and practical, perspectives on operating in a global context.
+Case studies used in this course will help you to develop your analytical and decision-making skills and also highlight the reality of environmental uncertainties influencing decision-making in the global context.
+In addition, we will also discuss strategic issues relevant to operating in a global context in order to develop current, theoretical and practical perspectives on operating in a global context.

 Topic 1: Global & Transnational Strategy